ross-humphrey/candyflossuk/README.md

 - 🔭  I’m currently working on building an amazing team at Validus Risk Management - I'm Hiring Front End, Back End, Full Stack and Devops Engineers!
 - 🌱  I’m currently learning how to build better AWS architectures (for the Solutions Architect Professional exam)
 - 👯  I’m looking to collaborate on anything Python or AWS based!
-- 🤔  I’m looking for help with building great software developmenet teams
+- 🤔  I’m looking for help with building great software development teams
 - 💬  Ask me about Python and AWS
 - 📫  How to reach me: Email / Phone
 - ⚡  Hobbies: Guitar and Endurance based fitness